 What would a great life look like to you?

-The good news is that you are designing YOUR LIFE, and no two lives should or need to be the same.
+The good news is that when you are defining goals for your life, you are designing YOUR LIFE, and no two lives should or need to be the same.
 Your dream life will be entirely different to that of everyone else you know!

 There are many people recommending goal categories to base your goal setting around.

-Tony Robbins (American motivational speaker, author and live coach):
+Tony Robbins goal categories (American motivational speaker, author and live coach):

-Jim Rohn (America's foremost business philosopher . . . and one of my main influences)
+Jim Rohn's goal categories (America's foremost business philosopher . . . and one of my main influences)

-Zig Ziglar (American salesman, author and motivational speaker):
+Zig Ziglar's goal categories (American salesman, author and motivational speaker):

 Hand write out or type in a word document or excel spreadsheet, the choice is yours.

-Review the list of 100 Goals at the 100 Goals Club.
-These are recommended goals that will apply to many people.
+When defining goals for your life, review the list of 100 Goals at the 100 Goals Club.
+These are recommended goals that will apply to many people in defining goals for your life.

 Request the free 100 Goals Club worksheet, which contains hundreds of potential goals across each of the 10 goal categories (or customize your own), and select any additional goals that speak to you.